 My biggest tip is don’t forget your coupon!
 Lindsay… there are coupons for these things!?
 There sure is if you know where to look!
-Head on over to Attractions Ontario’s website as they have coupons which can help you save some money on your tour.
+Head on over to Attractions Ontario’s website as they have coupons that can help you save some money on your tour.

 Ready to Enjoy a Thousand Islands Tour?

 This is seriously one of the experiences you can’t miss out on when exploring the Thousand Islands.
 Even if you’re short on time, try to pencil in a stop so you can enjoy the natural beauty.
 On the off-chance you’re looking to take your Thousand Islands trip to the next level, check out this helicopter tour!